allanweber/allan-blog-astro/src/content/blog/welcome.md

 ## What I will write about

 I will write about software development, programming languages, frameworks, libraries, tools, methodologies, best practices, blablablabla.
+NO. I won't write about that.

 No bullshit, no clickbait, no fake news, no fake promises, no fake anything.

 I will write about real shit, real problems, real solutions, real software.

-Not all that deviation about perfection and tool/libraries/frameworks that none user in the real world
+Not all that delusion about perfection, 100% code coverage or that tool/libraries/frameworks that none uses in the real world.

+Things that I am going to do for sure:

+* Small posts about a useful library or code snippet.\
-I will start a series about a real application step by step and document my journey building a micro saas.
+* I will start a a couple of series about real applications step by step and document my journey building a micro-saas.
+* I will build small applications for my day-to-day stuff, maybe some tools, maybe some data scrapping, definitely something related do DAY TRADE and STOCK investment.

 See you there....